MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 ms.reviewer: v-dehaas
 ---

-# Before you build a text classification model
+# Before you build a category classification model

-Before you build your text classification model, make sure your data is in Common Data Service, and in the correct format.
+Before you build your category classification model, make sure your data is in Common Data Service, and in the correct format.

-If you don't have training data and want to try AI Builder Text Classification, you can follow these [instructions](text-classification-sample-data.md) to use sample data.
+If you don't have training data and want to try AI Builder Category classification, you can follow these [instructions](text-classification-sample-data.md) to use sample data.

 ## Prerequisites

 - Training data should be in a Common Data Service entity.
 - Make sure your administrator has assigned you a security role with read privilege over the training data.
 - You have appropriate permissions to create entities in your Common Data Service environment.
-- AI Builder text classification supports the following languages: English, French, German, Dutch, Italian, Spanish, and Portuguese.
+- AI Builder category classification supports the following languages: English, French, German, Dutch, Italian, Spanish, and Portuguese.
 If you try to classify text items in other languages, your model might not work properly.

 ## Data format

 - Text and tags should be stored in text fields under the same entity.
 - Tags should be separated using a delimiter.
 We currently support the following delimiters: comma ( , ), semicolon ( ; ), tab, and no separator.
-- Tags that contain fewer than 50 text items are ignored.
+- Tags that contain fewer than 10 text items are ignored.
 - Text must be fewer than 5,000 characters.

 If we represent data in a table, it would look like this:''